FelixOnline/v2/content/articles/2018-01-11-cashless-trial-extended-across-imperial-outlets.md

 Justifying the trial, the College claims over 80% of catering transactions are already cashless.
 A College spokesperson told _Felix_: “the cashless trial has so far been received very positively, and for many customers has actually gone unnoticed…early indicative results clearly show that the use of a cashless payment method is quicker than using cash.”

 However, the trial has been met with criticism by students and staff.
 One postgraduate student they had stopped using College catering as a result.
-They told _Felix_: “I don’t understand why Catering feel they need to push out the 20% of transactions paid with legal tender.” _Felix_ has also heard reports of posters which had been put up around the Sherfield walkway last December, criticising the trial.
+They told _Felix_: “I don’t understand why Catering feel they need to push out the 20% of transactions paid with legal tender.”
+Another student, who said they used to spend around £200 a month, "I have been completey disappointed with the forceful decision to reject cash payments…the College say that cashless payment is quicker, a claim that is unproven."

+They went on to say "anyone who has visited h-bar or the Senior Common Room in January will agree that the size of the queues has not been reduced, and the waiting time has not been improved at all.
+Instead of changing to cashelss payments, the College should think about hiring extra kithcne staff and opening extra payment tills."

+_Felix_ has also heard reports of posters which had been put up around the Sherfield walkway last December, criticising the trial.

 A College representative said the trial was put in place “as a result of feedback from students and staff expressing dissatisfaction with lengthy queue times in our outlets at peak times.”